tandeshao/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* individuals with numerous contacts
+* individuals who want an organized address book
 * with a need to categorize contacts
 * with a need to filter contacts based on attributes
 * prefer desktop applications over other types